gonglini/Self-driving-car-with-ROS/README.md

 ## Additional Project Components
 #### Object detection
 The project contains object detection by using darknet yoloV4.
 I made customize wieght file by machine learning.
+It learned about 6000 times for 3 classes.
+And i modified batch and subdivision for Jsons capability.
 Here is the result.